-To launch a genealogy study, you need detailed information about the initial person's name, and the time and place of his or her birth.
+To launch a genealogical study, you need detailed information about the initial person's name, and the time and place of his or her birth.

 - First compile the information you remember about your parents and other relatives: names, dates of birth, marriage and death, places of residence and occupations.

 - At home, try to find documents containing family information.
-Look for genealogical literature and family books in libraries to check if genealogy studies have already been conducted with regard to your family.
+Look for genealogical literature and family books in libraries to check if genealogical studies have already been conducted with regard to your family.

-- Carrying out a genealogy study on your own usually requires that the initial data are over 100 years old.
-You may ask for 20th century information from the parish where the of your study subject has been registered or from the local register office.
-The Archives in Mikkeli stores the data (up to 1950) of discontinued parishes located in areas surrendered by Finland to the Soviet Union after the Winter War and the Continuation War.
+- Carrying out a genealogical study on your own usually requires that the initial data are over 100 years old.
+You may ask for 20th century information from the parish where the of your study subject has been registered or from the registrar's office.
+The National Archives in Mikkeli stores the data (up to 1950) of discontinued parishes located in areas surrendered by Finland to the Soviet Union after the Winter War and the Continuation War.
 Other parish data, 100 years old or more recent, may be available from the National Archives branch whose nearest to the parish.

-You may conduct genealogy studies in the following, for example:
+You may conduct genealogal studies in the following, for example: